Armpit Sweat - How to Prevent it?

-How common is hyperhidrosis, or excessive sweating?
+How common is excessive armpit sweating?

-In my experience, hyperhidrosis is more common than we used to think in dermatology.
+In my experience, axillary hyperhidrosis is more common than we have thought in dermatology.
 Published medical studies estimating a low prevalence are, “outdated and underestimate,” according to a more recent medical study.
 (1)

 - According to another study done in both China and Canada, the incidence was found to be slightly over 15%!

-Both genders are affected, and there is significant ethnic variation in the incidence of hyperhidrosis.
+There is significant ethnic variation in the incidence of hyperhidrosis.
 For example, it is 20 times more frequent in the Japanese than other ethnic groups.
 Sources cite armpit (axillary) hyperhidrosis as occurring in approximately 5% of the population.
 The term hyperhidrosis involves more than armpit sweating, though.

 The diagnosis of hyperhidrosis is made if a person has excessive sweating for over six months without an obvious cause AND the sweating has two or more of the following characteristics: